ranfysvalle02/mdb-engine/blog.md

 ### Key Components

-1. **RuntimeEngine**: The orchestrator that manages connections, app registration, and provides scoped database access.
+1. **MongoDBEngine**: The orchestrator that manages connections, app registration, and provides scoped database access.

 2. **ScopedMongoWrapper**: The proxy that intercepts all database operations to enforce scoping and automatic index management.